ndench/ndench.github.io/links.md

 * Some concrete examples of how to [stop using if statements](https://code.joejag.com/2016/anti-if-the-missing-patterns.html).
 * A book explaning [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
 * An article clearly explaining the [Liskov Substitution Principle](https://www.stitcher.io/blog/liskov-and-type-safety).
+* An example of how to migrate legacy code to use [dependency injection](https://matthiasnoback.nl/2018/06/road-to-dependency-injection/)
+* A lecture by Bob Martin about [SOLID principles of Object Oriented and Agile design](https://www.youtube.com/watch?v=TMuno5RZNeE).
+* A quick explanation of the [collector pattern](https://www.tomasvotruba.cz/blog/2018/06/14/collector-pattern-for-dummies/).

 # Testing